pratiksha-iitb/web.iitb/README.md

-i html and css for designing the website. i use react js for the google form.
+i used html and css for designing the website. i use react js for the google form.
 App.js file is task2.
 index.html file is task 1.